Clockhammer: Formation (1987-1992)

 Originally the brain-child of Vanderbilt University undergrads, Christian Nagle and Matt Swanson, the 1987 line-up consisted of Byron Bailey (vocals, guitar), Nagle (vocals, guitar), Swanson (bass), and Ken Coomer (drums).
 Clockhammer soon gained a local following, opening for such bands as Firehose, DC3, and Meat Puppets.
 After an altercation between Nagle and Swanson in the summer of 1988, Nagle left to finish college and the band continued as a trio.

 In the early 1990s the trio's music became popular in the college radio scene and many predicted Clockhammer would be a breakthrough success.
 Bailey's guitar playing reached a plateau by the time the debut album was recorded, evident in the intro to the song "Extra Crispy."
 The lyrics to songs like "Sun Goes Black" show an artistic edge over most jazz metal at the time.
 Bailey's guitar playing would draw large crowds at Nashville's Exit/In, which was "the place" for alternative music in the Music City.
-Infighting doomed the lineup in October of 1991 when Bailey left the band on the eve of a 22-day tour.
+Infighting doomed the lineup in October 1991 when Bailey left the band on the eve of a 22-day tour.
 As causes of the break-up, Bailey cited health problems that made small-van touring difficult but primarily "excruciatingly strained interrelationships in the band."